kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 * some nodes can be deleted, some nodes can be evacuated, some nodes can be re-labeled/re-annotated
 * some pods can get evicted in the time of analysis
 * remaining capacity of nodes can increase/decrease

+Scheduler does not have to be aware of all node constraints.
+For instance, Kubelet admission controller can have more knowledge not reported in node status.

 ### Future aspects to consider